Manu343726/CppMeetupWorkshops/workshop1/posts/post1.md

 ### C++14 variable templates: Stop doing ugly template metaprogramming and use a natural syntax

-This last approach is aviable since C++14 thanks to *variable templates*.
+This last approach is available since C++14 thanks to *variable templates*.
 A variable template is a constant parametrized with a template.
 The canonical example is a `pi` constant aware of the precision of the type used:

 ``` cpp
 template<typename T>